 Parents can choose to appeal against the decision of the academy trust not to offer their daughter a place at the academy.
 Harrow Council administer any admissions appeals on behalf of the academy trust.
 To appeal against the decision not to offer their child a place, parents must complete the appeal forms that are available on the Harrow Council website (www.harrow.gov.uk/schooladmissions) or from the Harrow Council Admissions Team (020 8901 2620).
-To be considered in the first round of appeals, the notice of appeal must be received by the Council by their specified date (expected to be around 31 March 2019).
+To be considered in the first round of appeals, the notice of appeal must be received by the Council by the expected date of around 30 March 2023.